nagenn/AIExperiments/Full Stack AI Agent/README.md

 pip install langchain langchain-openai openai fastapi uvicorn pandas requests python-dotenv
 ```

+> **Note on SQLite:** No installation needed — `sqlite3` is built into Python's standard library.
+It will work out of the box.

 ### 2. Set up your .env file

 Create a `.env` file in the same directory: